-Bachelor of Arts in Sport Sciences with a Concentration in Sport Pedagogy
+Bachelor of Arts in Health, Exercise, and Sport Sciences with a Concentration in Sport Pedagogy

 Completing the sport pedagogy concentration and subsequent single-subject teaching credential requirement permits students to pursue a teaching career in K-12 physical education, with the potential to teach other content areas in a variety of educational settings.
 This is true of the regular credential program in physical education as well as the more specialized concentration in coaching.
 The coaching concentration is not only recommended for sport pedagogy majors but also for other teaching majors who may be interested in coaching.